junsikshim/modern-mxgraph/readme.md

 # modern-mxgraph

-A modernized version of mxGraph.
+This is a modernized version of mxGraph.

+The official mxGraph is at https://github.com/jgraph/mxgraph.
+However, it is discontinued as of now.

 ## Objectives